Mr Green (company)

-Mr Green is an online gambling company founded in 2007.
+Mr Green is an international online gambling company founded in 2007.
 Its product offering includes sports betting and online casino.
-The organisation holds regulatory gambling licences in Sweden, Denmark, Malta, Spain, and the UK.
 In January 2019, Mr Green was acquired by William Hill for £242m.
-After the acquisition, William Hill moved Mr Green’s headquarters from Stockholm, Sweden to Sliema, Malta.
+In July 2022, William Hill was subsequently acquired by Evoke plc for £2.2 billion.

 Mr Green was established by three Swedish entrepreneurs: Fredrik Sidfalk, Henrik Bergquist and Mikael Pawlo.
 Sidfalk and Bergquist had experience in the iGaming sector after founding the company, brand and website of Betsson together with Anders Holmgren back in 2001.

-When launching the Mr Green site in 2008, Mr Green was one of the first operators to offer games from several game suppliers and built a seamless wallet solution, whereby it was no longer necessary to exchange chips to play games from different vendors.
-Today Mr Green offers about 700 games from NetEntertainment, Play'n Go, Microgaming, Merkur, Playtech, Yggdrasil, Electric Elephant Games, Red Tiger, Evolution, Thunderkick, Elk Studios, Quickspin, Aristocrat, Lightning Box, Push Gaming, Betsoft, Big Time Gaming, Extreme Live Gaming, Felt Gaming, IGT, Blueprint, Pragmatic Play, Push Gaming, Playtech, Realistic Games, SG Digital, Core Gaming, Relax Gaming, Just for the Win, GamesLab, Gamevy, Fuga Gaming, Iron Dog Studios, 1x2 Gaming, Inspired Gaming and RabCat.